Appendix 2 – The Poems

 You saw me, my friend: not as a spade knelt in dirt

-who would trade his labor for uneasy looks
+who would trade his labor for uneasy looks,

-then to witness a madness devour as soil sucks at roots.
+then to witness the madness devour her

-Not as a keeper of sorrows, the knower of losses
+as soil sucks at roots.
+Not as a keeper of sorrows,

-and rose quartzes kept in overfilled jars.
+kept in overfilled jars.
+Or the pockets of children

-The pockets of children who drowned seeking gems
+who drowned seeking gems for a motherly crown.

-made an uproot of gardens, a murder of sheep.
+A woman whose grief made an uproot of gardens,

-My arms were too weak to carry her pain.
+to carry her pain.

 You saw me, my friend: Not as the one with ghosts